freedomofpress/securedrop-dev-docs/docs/testing_configuration_tests.rst

 Testing: Configuration Tests
 ============================

-Testinfra_ tests verify the end state of the staging VMs.
-Any changes to the Ansible configuration should have a corresponding spectest.
+Testinfra_ tests verify the end state of a full SecureDrop server, whether on physical hardware or in staging VMs.
+Any changes to the Ansible configuration should have a corresponding test.

 .. _Testinfra: https://testinfra.readthedocs.io/en/latest/